kshardha/cicdnewman/README.md

 First, we deploy a straightforward API to test using Postman.
 Moreover, I do mean simple: 2 endpoints backed by lambda to test simple get methods.
 This simple API should be enough to illustrate the concept and be the basis for your tests.

 * First fork the existing GitHub repo into your account and check out the forked repo to your local dev environment.
+In your github repo, generate a new token (Settings -> Developer settings -> Personal Access Tokens).
+This will be used later in section 3.

 * Create an S3 bucket to contain resources related to this project.
 I created a bucket called postman-newman as observed in subsequent instructions and screenshots. **You need to create your own and reference it appropriately.
 It is referred to as your bucket root.**